Terahertz magneto-optical response in ferromagnetic Fe-Co-Al alloys: Results and discussion

-So far we focused on the real part of $\sigma_{xy}$, as this is the most studied part of the optical conductivity tensor that is dependent on the magnetic order.
-However, by symmetry, there are two other components of the conductivity tensor that can be controlled by the magnetic order.
-These are the imaginary part of the off-diagonal component $\sigma_{xy}$, as well as the difference between the diagonal components of the conductivity tensor along and perpendicular to the direction of the magnetic moment.
+So far we have focused on the frequency dependence of the real part of $\sigma_{xy}$ in Fe-Co-Al ternary system.
+However, there are other changes to the conductivity tensor induced by the magnetic order.
+These are the imaginary part of the off-diagonal component $\sigma_{xy}$, as well as the difference between the diagonal components of the conductivity tensor along and perpendicular to the direction of the magnetic moment, $\sigma_{zz} - \sigma_{xx}$.

-We first analyze the imaginary part of $\sigma_{xy}$.
-While the real part of $\sigma_{xy}$ is related to the change in the polarization direction in the polar-MOKE geometry, the imaginary part is related to the change in the ellipticity of the reflected light.
-The imaginary part of $\sigma_{xy}$ is shown in the supplement for all compounds we studied.
-As would be expected from the Kramers-Kronig relationship, imaginary part of $\sigma_{xy}$ is also strongly dependent on both chemical composition and frequency.
+We first briefly discuss the imaginary part of $\sigma_{xy}$ which contributes to the magneto-optical Kerr effect, MOKE, in addition to the real part of $\sigma_{xy}$.
+The imaginary part of $\sigma_{xy}$ is shown in the supplement for all the compounds we studied.
+As expected from the Kramers-Kronig relationship, the imaginary part of $\sigma_{xy}$ is also strongly dependent on both chemical composition and frequency.
 For example, we find that the step-like spectral feature we found for the real part of $\sigma_{xy}$ in Co$_3$Al is accompanied with a single sharp feature in the imaginary part of $\sigma_{xy}$, at nearly the same frequency ($\sim 10$~THz), as one might expect.
-Similarly sharp features in the imaginary part of $\sigma_{xy}$ we find in the case of Co and Fe$_3$Al. The spectral features of the imaginary part of $\sigma_{xy}$ are much more complex for the other compounds we studied.
+Similarly, sharp features in the imaginary part of $\sigma_{xy}$ we find in the case of Co and Fe$_3$Al. The spectral features of the imaginary part of $\sigma_{xy}$ are much more complex for the other compounds we studied.
 This is particularly true for alloys containing Fe magnetic atoms.